Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 1. Refer to the "Install and Upgrade Framework" section of each individual product's installation documentation to determine if any special actions need to be performed outside of IUF for the `management-nodes-rollout` stage.

 1. Use `kubectl` to label all NCN worker nodes but one with `iuf-prevent-rollout=true` to ensure `management-nodes-rollout` only rebuilds a single NCN worker node.
-This node is referred to as the "canary node" in the remainder of this section.
+This node is referred to as the canary node in the remainder of this section and the steps are documented with `ncn-w001` as the canary node.

     (`ncn-m001#`) Label a NCN to prevent it from rebuilding.
-Replace the example value of `${HOSTNAME}` with the appropriate value. **Repeat this step for all but one NCN worker node (the canary node).**
+Replace the example value of `${HOSTNAME}` with the appropriate value. **Repeat this step for all NCN worker nodes except for the canary node.**

     ```bash
     HOSTNAME=ncn-w002